I came to faith in God at 11 years old through an experience with a cat.

 Many still continue to show up for reasons other than faith: wives, jobs, family, rationalize that it’s a good way to live their lives, etc.

-But they admit to agnostic beliefs… just not at the church house.
+But many admit to agnostic beliefs… just not at the church house.

 Even those strong pillars of faith are leaving.